QuChunhe/study/DistributedSystem.md

   * Instead of stopping, a component produces faulty data
   * Due to bad hardware, software, network problems, or malicious interference

 We deal with failures by adding redundancy： Replicated components But this means we need to keep the state of those components replicated.

 Nobody has the true global state of a system

+fault tolerance
+* Failure: System as a shole isn't working.
+* Fault: Some part of the system isn't working.

+Failure detector

 [Fallacies of Distributed Computing Explained](http://rgoarchitects.com/Files/fallacies.pdf)